VectorMethods

 • Editorial and archive teams can surface relevant footage faster.

-• Security and public-sector reviewers can narrow broad video sets before manual review.
+• Security and public-sector operators can narrow broad video sets before deeper inspection.

 • Streaming operations can connect retrieval to downstream tagging, audit, and delivery tasks.